daniuher/nbgrader_custom/README.md

 Automatic grading of Jupyter Notebook assignments for CMVS.

-Based on the nbgrader by scipy: https://github.com/jupyter/nbgrader
+Based on the nbgrader from:
+https://github.com/jupyter/nbgrader